-Complements the other two pillars and effects market discipline through public disclosure showing an institution's risk management policies, approach to capital management, capital resources and an analysis of its credit risk exposures
+Complements the other two pillars and effects market discipline through public disclosure showing an institution's risk management policies, approach to capital management, capital resources and an analysis of its credit risk exposures.

-Wherever possible and relevant, the Board will ensure consistency between Pillar 3 disclosures, Pillar 1 reporting and Pillar 2 Internal Capital Adequacy Assessment Process ('ICAAP') content.
+Wherever possible and relevant, the Board will ensure consistency between Pillar 3 disclosures, Pillar 1 reporting and Pillar 2 content.
+From January 2022, under the IFPR framework, Pillar 2 will be considered under the Own Funds Threshold Requirement ('OFTR').